 China's coronavirus epicentre sees single-digit cases for first time

 The capital of Hubei, Wuhan, reported all of the new cases on Wednesday, the National Health Commission said on Thursday.
-The domestic spread of the disease has slowed markedly in the past seven days, a result of weeks of strict measures imposed to control the movement of people and traffic, including the virtual lockdown of Wuhan, a city of 11 million people.
+While the virus is spreading quickly globally, its progress in China has slowed markedly in the past seven days, a result of weeks of strict measures imposed to control the movement of people and traffic, including the virtual lockdown of Wuhan, a city of 11 million people.

 Outside of Hubei, mainland China had seven new cases, including six cases imported from abroad.
 Of the six imported cases, Guangdong province accounted for three, while Gansu province and Henan province were responsible for two and one, respectively.